UnicodeEncoding.GetBytes Method (Char*, Int32, Byte*, Int32)

 byteCount is less than the resulting number of bytes.

-To calculate the exact array size that GetBytes requires to store the resulting bytes, the application uses GetByteCount.
-To calculate the maximum array size, the application should use GetMaxByteCount.
-The GetByteCount method generally allows allocation of less memory, while the GetMaxByteCount method generally executes faster.
+To calculate the exact array size that GetBytes requires to store the resulting bytes, you call the GetByteCount method.
+To calculate the maximum array size, you call the GetMaxByteCount method.
+The GetByteCount method generally allocates less memory, while the GetMaxByteCount method generally executes faster.

 With error detection, an invalid sequence causes this method to throw a ArgumentException.
 Without error detection, invalid sequences are ignored, and no exception is thrown.